villekf/OMEGA-doc/docs/source/usage.rst

 PET, CT and SPECT have quite different main-file compositions due to different properties of these imaging modalities.
 CT, for example, has much less adjustable parameters due to lack of corrections.
 Reconstruction parameters, however, are unchanged between different modalities.
 It is not necessary to use these main-files and not every variable present in the main-files is necessary.

-Examples for MATLAB/Octave are contained in the main-files folders.
+Examples for MATLAB/Octave are contained in the main-files folder.
 For Python these are in /path/to/OMEGA/source/Python.

 Examples
 --------